 Short of medicines, you can try behavioral and cognitive therapy.

-• Stimulation control is about conditioning yourself to associate being in bed with sleep.
+• Stimulus control is about conditioning yourself to associate being in bed with sleep.
 To accomplish this, you should only ever spend time in bed when you are sleepy/want to sleep.
 You can control many other pre-bedtime stimuli the same way.

 • Relaxation techniques cover a wide range of practices that can help you relax before bedtime.
 Progressive muscle relaxation, meditation techniques, and soothing music/audio recordings, such as binaural beats, can all help you get in the proper mood for sleep.

-• Cognitive Behavioral Therapy will help you change your thoughts and eliminate negativity.
+• Cognitive Behavioral Therapy (CBT) will help you change your thoughts and eliminate negativity.
 CBT will direct your focus to proper sleep, helping you actually achieve it.

 If everything fails, medication is still an option.
 You can try melatonin receptor antagonists, benzodiazepines, and various other hypnotics.
 Understand however that some of these solutions lead to dependency over time.

 Astral projection enthusiasts have capitalized on the fact that lack of sleep tends to bring about hypnagogic hallucinations – as I mentioned at the beginning of this article.

 Some swear that only by depriving themselves of sleep can they bring about the hypnagogic state required to achieve AP.
 Some people have even reported being able to pop into an AP while conscious!
 The “technique” is quite controversial, however, as others dispute its usefulness.